-How to Build a Taxi App like Uber & What’s the Cost?
+How to Build a Taxi App like Uber in 2024: Features and Cost

 Uber, the pioneer in disrupting the passenger transportation industry, was founded in 2009 and changed taxi rides forever.
-In just over a decade of existence, it has established itself in 700+ cities on six continents, according to S-1 SEC filings.
-While the competition is catching up, Uber owns 65-70% of the U.S. market.
-On a normal day it does a staggering 14 million trips globally!
+In just over a decade, it has established itself in 700+ cities on six continents, according to S-1 SEC filings.
+While the competition is catching up, Uber owns 65-70% of the US market.
+On an average day, it makes a staggering 14 million trips globally!

 Curious to know what it costs to create a taxi app like Uber, and what’s involved in building one?
 Or maybe you’re more interested in any details related to the creation of logistics products?
 Our team also has experience developing food delivery apps, including for Fortune 500 companies.
 Visit our case studies to learn more.